lowlighter/metrics/README.md

     # ... other options
     plugin_people_identicons: yes
 ```

-    🚧 This feature is available as pre-release on @master branch (unstable)

 It is possible to thanks personally users by adding the following to your workflow:
 ```yaml